Best Hawaii Beaches for Tweens (Ages 8-12)

 Honolua Bay, Northwest Maui

 For the best snorkeling on Maui, head to Honolua Bay.
-The water is protected and calm in summer months, and the reef is alive with colorful fish, sea turtles, and occasional spinner dolphins.
-The hike down through the trees adds to the adventure factor that tweens love.
+The water is protected and calm in summer months, and the reef is alive with colorful fish, honu, and occasional spinner dolphins.
+The hike down through the trees adds to the adventure factor tweens love.
 This is not a sandy beach - you enter from the rocky shore - so water sandals are essential.
 No facilities here, so bring everything you need including water and sun protection.

 Big Island Beaches for Tweens